 Mr Minocha and Mr Kulkarni are the two paediatric surgeons who are involved with surgical problems relating to children’s chests.
 All of the paediatric surgeons are involved with the care of children with Cystic Fibrosis who have surgical problems with their abdomen.

-The children’s respiratory specialist nurses are Catharine Moated (Lead Nurse), Alison Betteridge and Helen Shorten.
-They all have training in both children’s nursing and caring for children with respiratory conditions.
+The children’s respiratory specialist nurses are Catharine Moated (Lead Nurse) and Martin Firks.
+They have training in both children’s nursing and caring for children with respiratory conditions.
 The nurses are able to work with the children and their families and assist them in understanding and living with their diagnosis so they are able to have the best quality of life possible.
 They can and do frequently undertake home and school visits to assess any solve any problems where possible.
 They also teach the other paediatric nurses about inhaler technique.
 They see patients admitted to the ward with asthma during their admission and discuss inhaler technique and their day to day asthma management.

-The children’s lead respiratory physiotherapist is Emma Larner.
-She and the physiotherapy respiratory team provide care at inpatient and outpatient level to our children.
+The children’s respiratory physiotherapists are Holly Brooks and Lisa Morrison.
+They and the physiotherapy respiratory team provide care at inpatient and outpatient level to our children.
 They also undertake home visits when necessary.

-The children’s paediatric dieticians involved with our team are Alison Kiff and Sara Pullan.
+The children’s paediatric dieticians involved with our team are Sophie Van Ralte, Kris Howell and Eliza Tassone.
 They are involved with our children with Cystic Fibrosis and see them at almost every clinic visit.
 This is because nutrition and enzyme supplements are crucial in the management of children with cystic fibrosis.

-Gemma Smith and Emma Ferm are our two paediatric secretaries who deal with all of our day to day administration for the Respiratory Team and Nicola Smith (ext 6025) deals with Cystic Fibrosis.
+Charlotte Townsend and Julie Macrae (ext 3544) are our two paediatric secretaries who deal with general respiratory administration for the Respiratory Team and Nicola Smith (ext 6025) deals with Cystic Fibrosis.

 Respiratory outpatient clinics

 The cystic fibrosis clinic is a Monday afternoon and the general respiratory clinics are held on Tuesday afternoon, Wednesday morning and Friday afternoon in the Jenny Lind.
 We see children with a wide variety of respiratory conditions.
 The vast majority of which encompass troublesome asthma, cough and recurrent chest infections.

 All of the children are seen by the respiratory nurses prior to them being seen by the doctors.
 The nurses check the children’s inhaler technique, record lung function tests and take cough swabs where necessary.
 They also teach inhaler technique to patients who have either to commence an inhaler for the first time or are changed to a new inhaler device.